 There are few platforms that show which websites are most influential to your buyer’s journey, where consumers visit a few steps before converting on your or your competitor’s products.

 When display advertisers instead look at this data to guide programmatic display, we will see exponentially better results.
 Marketers will use display advertising as a pure performance marketing channel.
 We’ll boost those pathetic CTRs and likely start paying for clicks, leads, and even conversions more often - instead of simply impressions.

 DemandJump is a performance marketing solution that helps advertisers uncover their customer’s buyer journey to better inform digital marketing decisions.
-DemandJump’s Traffic Cloud® shows which efforts are working, which aren’t, and uses AI to surface new growth opportunities - doubling revenue across digital marketing channels.
+DemandJump’s platform shows which efforts are working, which aren’t, and uses AI to surface new growth opportunities - doubling revenue across digital marketing channels in the process.